MicrosoftDocs/msix-docs/msix-src/index.md

  -->
 # MSIX
 # MSIX
-MSIX is an updated packaging format built to be safe, secure and reliable that is a combination of MSI, .appx, App-V and ClickOnce installation technologies.
+MSIX is a packaging format built to be safe, secure and reliable, based on a combination of MSI, .appx, App-V and ClickOnce installation technologies.

 <br>